 - TRACTION ALOPECIA

 Hair ties and elastic bands are incredibly useful styling aids.
 Try not to pull your hair too tightly back from your forehead, doing so can cause traction hair loss along your front hairline and temples.
-Similarly, extensions uses add volume to the hair and is a great styling aid but continues use can cause hair loss.
+Similarly, extensions use to add volume to the hair and is a great styling aid but continue use can cause hair loss.